Introduction

 trino.cache.defaultRetention

-configures the default period for cached query results.
+configures the duration for which query results will be cached.
 A value of0

 . -